Dog Dandruff: Causes and Plant-Powered Treatments

 How Do I Know What’s Causing My Dog’s Dandruff?

 If the case of dandruff is mild and accompanied by minor itching and no open sores, you may not need to visit a veterinarian to discover the source of your dog’s dandruff.
-There are a few safe and natural tactics you can try at home to pinpoint the cause and help your pup overcome this uncomfortable, itchy problem.
+There are a few tactics you can try at home to pinpoint the cause and help your pup overcome this uncomfortable, itchy problem.
 You may want to try these one at a time in the order of “most likely” to “least likely.”
 That way, you can more easily observe the exact cause of the dandruff, weed out unlikely factors, and prevent the condition from developing again in the future.

 First, if you see your dog itching at dry, irritated skin and you don’t see white flakes characteristic of dandruff, your dog may have a different, more serious conditions such as mange, which is caused by sarcoptes or demodex mites.
 Mange can expose your dog to serious complications, like bacterial infections and sores.
 Check out our article on dog mites if you’re not sure whether the problem you’re seeing is mere dandruff.
 If you suspect your dog has mange, visit a holistic veterinarian before the condition worsens.

 If you think the climate may be drying out your dog’s skin, try purchasing a humidifier for your home and see if that helps.
-You can also try a moisturizing Oatmeal & Honey dog shampoo made with plant-derived ingredients.
-Honey is a natural humectant, which means it helps the skin retain moisture.
-Regardless of the underlying cause of the dandruff, a gentle shampoo free of toxins and artificial fragrances is a safe way to help alleviate symptoms.
+You can also try a moisturizing Oatmeal & Honey dog shampoo made with plant-powered ingredients.